sillytsundere/dyno-folio/README.md

 ## Usage

-The application can be reached at the deployed site [here](https://sillywebpaige.netlify.app/).
+The application can be reached at the deployed site [here](https://webpaige.netlify.app/).
 You can navigate to all the pages via the links in the navbar and learn about me as a developer and person throughout the application.

 ![homepage with image of developer and blurb about them with drawer navbar extended](./src/assets/localhost_5173_.png)

 ## Credits

 Favicon Apple Icon sourced from https://icons8.com/icon/LPo-oYep4SZR/green-apple

+Logo icons sourced from https://react-icons.github.io/react-icons/

 ## License
 MIT License